jacobjburton/code_test/README.md

 # Code Test

-## JS Version
+## NodeJS Version

 navigate to the js folder: /code_test/js

-Use the following to run test from cmd line
+Use the following to run test from cmd line (using jest)
 ```shell
 npm install